blowdart/AspNetAuthenticationWorkshop/readme.md

 }
 ```

-* And finally to check they persisted add some code inside the `app.Run()` lamda after the greeting;
+* And finally to check they persisted add some code inside the `app.Run()` lambda after the greeting;

 ```c#
 var claimsIdentity = (ClaimsIdentity)context.User.Identity;